Policy and Guidelines

 1. School council sponsorship and direct employment by the school council

 The school council may sponsor the overseas worker and directly employ the overseas worker in accordance with Part 2.3 of the Education and Training Reform Act 2006 and within the terms and conditions of Ministerial Order 1039.
 Note that school councils are only permitted to sponsor and employ teaching staff for maximum periods of 12 months (which limits an approval period to 12 months).
 An education support class employee may be employed on a fixed term basis.
-Information about the letter of offer that is to be used is available on the Resources tab.
+Information about the letter of offer that is to be used is available on the tab.

 2. School council sponsorship and employment by the Department

 The school council may sponsor an overseas worker.
 This type of arrangement is permitted because under the Migration Act and the Migration Regulations 1994, a sponsor of a visa holder (the school council) may allow a visa holder to work for an 'associated entity' of the sponsor (the Department Secretary).
 However, at all times the school council will remain responsible for the overseas worker and must comply with all of the sponsorship obligations while the person is employed by the Department.
-Information about the letter of offer that is to be used is available on the Resources tab.
+Information about the letter of offer that is to be used is available on the tab.

 Employment and sponsorship for a visa holder in a public service position